Brief history of the IANA functions

 During the 1990s, IANA evolved into assigning, managing and supervising three types of network identifiers: protocol parameters, IP addresses, and domain names.
 As the Internet continued to grow, the IANA functions grew more critical and it was felt that operation of these functions should be formalized in a contract.

-After a series of public consultations, in June 1998, the NTIA of the U.S. Department of Commerce published a policy statement called “Management of Internet Names and Addresses”, commonly referred as the “White Paper”.
+After a series of public consultations, in June 1998, the National Telecommunications and Information Administration (NTIA) of the US Department of Commerce published a policy statement called “Management of Internet Names and Addresses”, commonly referred as the “White Paper”.
 In this policy statement, the NTIA proposed to enter into an agreement with a new non-for-profit corporation to administer policy for the DNS.

-In September 1998, as a response to the NTIA’s policy statement, private parties incorporated ICANN in California (U.S.) as a non-for-profit public benefit corporation.
-Subsequently, in November 1998, the NTIA entered into a memorandum of understanding (MoU) with ICANN to jointly develop the mechanisms to transfer DNS management to the private sector.
+In September 1998, as a response to the NTIA’s policy statement, private parties incorporated the Internet Corporation for Assigned Names and Numbers (ICANN) in California (US) as a non-for-profit public benefit corporation.
+Subsequently, in November 1998, the NTIA entered into a Memorandum of Understanding (MoU) with ICANN to jointly develop the mechanisms to transfer DNS management to the private sector.

 The MoU between the NTIA and ICANN ran for approximately eight years.
 In 2006, the efforts of the Department of Commerce and ICANN to transition the management of the DNS to the private sector, changed into a Joint Project Agreement (JPA) with a series of commitments and affirmation of responsibilities.
 The JPA expired in 2009 and was replaced with a long-standing Affirmation of Commitments (AoC), which recognized that the coordination of the Internet’s domain name and addressing system (DNS) is performed globally by a private sector-led organization.